What Is Rebalancing and How Does It Help Saving for Your Pension in Germany?

 When should I rebalance my portfolio?

-There are several types of rebalancing strategies: the most common is called "calendar rebalancing”.
+There are several types of rebalancing strategies; the most common is called “calendar rebalancing.”
 As the name suggests, you systematically rebalance your portfolio on a monthly, quarterly, or even semi-annual basis.
 However, research shows that this strategy is suboptimal because you sometimes rebalance the portfolio when it is not necessary, and because the timing is standardized, it is not (always) ideal.
 This increases transaction costs and reduces the overall performance of your investment.

 A more efficient strategy supported in the finance literature is to rebalance when there is a significant deviation from the desired allocation.
 This should be executed in a smart way that does not allow for a large deviation and high risk.

 You can avoid these costs by investing in ETFs through a private pension plan rather than directly.
-This way, rebalancing also takes place within the pension plan, which acts as a tax wrapper and ensures that rebalancing does not create a taxable event.
+This way, rebalancing also occurs within the pension plan, which acts as a tax shield and ensures that rebalancing does not create a taxable event.
 This allows you to keep your portfolio on track and enjoy tax-free compounding.
 You can use our investment calculator to discover the benefits of investing in a private pension plan and how much you can save compared to investing directly in ETFs.